 Fuel (bunkers) is a significant, if not the largest, operating expense for many of our shipping operations when our vessels are under voyage charter.
 When a vessel is operating under a time charter, these costs are paid by the charterer.
 However, fuel costs are taken into account by the charterer in determining the amount of time charter hire and, therefore, fuel costs also indirectly affect time charter rates.
 Fuel prices are highly based and are highly correlated to the price of oil.
-The price and supply of fuel is unpredictable and fluctuates based on events outside our control, including geopolitical developments, such as the recent conflicts between Russia and Ukraine, which remain ongoing as of the date of this annual report, supply and demand for oil and gas, actions by the Organization of the Petroleum Exporting Countries ("OPEC") and other oil and gas producers, war and unrest in oil producing countries and regions, regional production patterns and environmental concerns.
-Fuel prices had been at historically high levels through mid-2014, but by the first quarter of 2016 fuel prices had fallen by more than 50%.
-Between 2018 and 2019, the price of fuel fluctuated throughout the years, to reach a low of \$42.53/bbl (for West Texas Intermediate, "WTI") in December 2018 to \$61.0/bbl in December 2019.
-By February 1, 2020 the price of oil dropped to \$52.10/bbl, as concerns over the COVID-19 pandemic started emerging, and further dropped to \$18.44/bbl by April, 2020, after OPEC and Russia failed to agree on maintaining production cuts, and Saudi Arabia increased its own production.
+The price and supply of fuel is unpredictable and fluctuates based on events outside our control, including geopolitical developments, such as the war between Russia and Ukraine, which remains ongoing as of the date of this annual report, supply and demand for oil and gas, actions by the Organization of the Petroleum Exporting Countries ("OPEC") and other oil and gas producers, war and unrest in oil producing countries and regions, regional production patterns and environmental concerns.
+In 2020, the COVID-19 pandemic resulted in crude oil prices hitting a major slump as oil demand drastically declined following lockdowns and travel restrictions.
+By April 2020, prices fell to \$18.44/bbl, after OPEC and Russia failed to agree on maintaining production cuts, and Saudi Arabia increased its own production.
 As the COVID-19 pandemic continued to spread around the world, oil prices dropped to historical lows during 2020 and closed the year at \$43.52/bbl.
-Oil traded lower throughout the year, as rising COVID-19 infections and the new strain sparked demand concerns.
+Oil traded lower throughout the year, as rising COVID-19 infections and new strains sparked demand concerns.
 Prices edged slightly higher in December 2020, ranging around \$48/bbl, upon rolling out of the COVID-19 vaccines, coupled by Saudi Arabia's announcement regarding a large output reduction for February and March 2021.
-In January 2021, oil traded at around \$52/bbl.
 In February 2021, the average WTI stood at \$59/bbl, the highest value since the start of the pandemic, with hopes of steady vaccination roll out and OPEC production limits having led to cautious optimism at global markets.
 Prices fluctuated throughout the year, with the annual average price reaching about \$68/bbl; a significant increase compared to the 2020 average.
-Since then, we have seen a significant increase, after Western countries imposed sanctions on Russia, raising fears of supply disruptions from one of the largest producers of oil and gas.
-BP also announced it would be abandoning its stake in Russia's state-run oil company, which rose prices to around \$110/bbl by March 2022.
-Oil prices have remained volatile and well above their 10-year average of ca. \$69/bbl (for WTI).
+Since then, we have seen a significant increase in oil prices, after Western countries imposed sanctions on Russia, raising fears of supply disruptions from one of the largest producers of oil and gas.
+During 2022, oil prices fluctuated significantly.
+Following Russia's invasion in Ukraine and fears over low crude oil inventories, prices rose to over \$130/bbl in March 2022.
+Prices starting waning towards the end of 2022 and the beginning of 2023, to around \$80/bbl, briefly rising to around \$91/bbl in September 2023, before dropping to around \$72/bbl in December 2023.
+Oil prices remained high throughout 2024, on average around \$76/bbl, and well above their 10-year average of about \$63/bbl (for WTI) throughout 2024.
+At year-end 2024, the price of WTI/bbl was \$71.87 and currently stands at around \$60/bbl.
+Prices are currently influenced by the escalating US-China trade war, geopolitical conflicts in the Middle East and further economic slowdown fears.
 Any increases in the price of fuel, especially if exceeding its 10-year average may adversely affect our operations, particularly if such increases are combined with lower drybulk rates.